Sandboxed-APP/Main/README.md

 # Sandboxed
-Platform powered by PenguinMod and Flow.
+Game platform powered by PenguinMod and Flow.

 Sandboxed is an innovative platform designed for interactive play, allowing users to access and enjoy a variety of Scratch games within a single, unified space.
 With Sandboxed, players can explore a vast library of games created by the Scratch community, while also having the ability personalize games to suit their preferences.
 The platform serves as a gaming hub where users can enjoy their favorite games all within an intuitive, user-friendly environment.
 Whether you're looking to dive into existing games or create your own, Sandboxed offers endless possibilities for fun and creativity.

-### Expected Release Date: January 2025
+### Released: January 2025
+### Latest Version: DEV-1.1.1.0